 Which crops will I test?

-I have already participated in 2024.
-Can I participate (again) next year?
+I have participated before.
+Can I join again?

 What should I measure?